Private, In-Home Tutoring in Snellville, Georgia

-SchoolTutoring Academy’s tutoring programs for Snellville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Snellville, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Snellville Schools are a part of Gwinnett County Public Schools.
 The curriculum follows Common Core Georgia Performance Standards, a set of standards at every grade level in all core subjects The subjects are broken down into major topics and the skills inherent are detailed for teachers to use as their learning objectives.
 Teachers have the chance to determine the best way to deliver their lessons based on the students in their class.